bcgov/zeva/charts/zeva-spilo/Readme.md

     * psql zeva < ./zeva.sql >> ./restore.log 2>&1
     * verify the restore.log when complete
 * Point the applications to v14 cluster, update the following key/value pairs in configmap zeva-patroni-app
-    * database_service_name to zeva-spilo
+    * database_service_name to zeva-spilo-test
-    * postgresql_service_host to zeva-spilo.e52f12-test.svc.cluster.local
+    * postgresql_service_host to zeva-spilo-test.e52f12-test.svc.cluster.local
 * Bring down the v10 cluster
 * Roll out zeva-backend-test to make sure migration is correct
 * Bring up the zeva appliation
 * Update patroni backup to only backup minio data
 * Update metabase connection from CTHUB
-* Update dbServiceName to be zeva-spilo in .pipeline/lib/config.js
+* Update dbServiceName to be zeva-spilo-test in .pipeline/lib/config.js

-## Notes for uninstalling zeva-spilo when needed
+## Notes for uninstalling zeva-spilo-test when needed
 * After the helm uninstall command, remember to remove the followings:
-    * The two configmaps: zeva-spilo-config, zeva-spilo-leader
+    * The two configmaps: zeva-spilo-test-config, zeva-spilo-test-leader
-    * The PVCs storage-volume-zeva-spilo-*
+    * The PVCs storage-volume-zeva-spilo-test-*
     * The backup bucket in object storage